ProjectRogueOne/tpp-reference-server/README.md

 ## Use cases

-This is WIP.
-So far, we provide use case for:
+__Work in progress__ - so far we provide use cases for:

 * Authenticating with the server.
-* Providing a list of ASPSP Authorisation and Resource Servers - actual & simulated based on ENVs.
+* List ASPSP Authorization and Resource Servers - actual & simulated based on ENVs.
 * Transform client requests into backend ASPSP API requests.

-## How it works
+### Authenticating with the server.

-### Logging in
+#### Login

 ```sh
 curl -X POST --data 'u=alice&p=wonderland' http://localhost:8003/login
 ```

-This results in a `sid`.
-A session ID token to be used for further authorized access.
+This returns a session ID token as a `sid`.
+Use this for further authorized access.

 This is an example.